 Replastering is the process of adding a new layer of mortar over the entire interior surface of a concrete pool that already has an existing layer of plaster.
 This is a maintenance item, and one of the more expensive and common ones that you will need to do if you own a concrete swimming pool.
 On average every five to ten years you will need to replaster your swimming pool.
+Some pools can go up to twice this long between plasters with a high quality plaster installation along with sustained, impeccable water chemistry and maintenance.
 The age itself is not what dictates when you need a new plaster job, but instead the roughness of the finish is how you tell when it is time to replaster.

 If you add new pool plaster overtop of old, delaminated pool plaster, then the new layer is no better than the old.
 Even if you have a well adhered base layer on your plaster, there is a concern for the thickness of the plaster buildup.
 Each layer of plaster will be on average between 1/2" and 3/4" thick.
 By the third plaster application there would be significant visual detraction from the quality of the job.